key4hep/k4-project-template/README.md

 Note that if you source the releases and use the current version of this repository this is not guaranteed to work as there could be changes since this repository was built for the release.
 What you can do in this case is to checkout a previous tag, for example:

 ``` bash
 git checkout v0.3.0
 ```

+This is because the releases are only built with tagged versions of the packages.
 With the nightlies this repository should always work; if it doesn't please [open an issue](https://github.com/key4hep/k4-project-template/issues/new/choose).

 ## Execute Examples